deonpollard/HSO/README.md

 1. trigger offload when new rows are added or changed
 2. trigger offload when a user is removed from a group
 3. trigger offload on a schedule

+> [!NOTE]
+> When using Zapier and others offering WebHook facilities a one can access a lot more SmartSheet events.
+For example one can
+> 1. trigger event when backup-is-requested or enable any of the following
+> 2. (Current list of Events)[https://developers.smartsheet.com/api/smartsheet/event-types]

 ### External events